Nicholas R. Merker

-Nick Merker provides practical, actionable privacy compliance and cybersecurity incident response counseling from the lens of a practitioner with a ten-year, pre-law computer systems, network, and security engineering background.
-Nick is a computer scientist by trade and, prior to becoming an attorney, he led the information security team and program at a large .com.
-He leverages his deep understanding of Internet architecture, technology systems, and new media to help clients navigate the ever-changing privacy and cybersecurity legal landscape.
+Nick Merker is a leading cybersecurity advisor who brings the context of a ten-year, pre-law computer systems, network, and security engineering background into his practice.
+Nick is a computer scientist by trade and, prior to becoming an attorney, he led the information security team and program at a large technology company based in Chicago.
+He leverages his deep understanding of Internet architecture, technology systems, and new media to help clients navigate the ever-changing cybersecurity legal landscape across the globe.

-Nick has a love of technology and is a trained computer scientist.
-To that end, he focuses his practice on privacy and cybersecurity issues deeply rooted in new technologies, particularly to companies in the healthcare industry, technology service providers, adtech players, and others.
+Nick is a security engineer at heart who has a love of technology.
+To that end, he focuses his practice on cybersecurity issues deeply rooted in new technologies, particularly to technology service providers, healthcare companies, adtech players, and others.
 His substantive technical experience and deep understanding of information security and privacy regulators' expectations allows Nick to efficiently guide clients on compliance with emerging laws, regulatory oversight and obligations created through contract.
 He also has a deep working knowledge of cyber risk insurance and helps client understand coverage and procure policies rightsized to their risk profile.

-Additionally, over the last five years, Nick has acted as a data breach coach in more than 275 security incidents.
+Additionally, over the last five years, Nick has acted as a data breach coach in hundreds of cybersecurity incidents.
 Through these events, Nick has established a strong working relationship with insurance carriers, computer forensics service providers, ransomware negotiation teams, cryptocurrency payment providers, public relations firms, and others in the industry.
 When a cybersecurity event hits a client, Nick is equipped to help bring together the right team as soon as reasonably practical to start responding.